StandingPadAnimations/StandingPadAnimations.github.io/content/about/index.md

 <br class="linebreak-cls">

 Hey there, I'm Mahid Sheikh, a 3D artist and developer from the Dallas-Fort Worth metroplex in Texas.
-I'm also a Pakistani-American (born in the US) and an Ahmadi Muslim.
+I'm also a Pakistani-American (born in the US) and an Muslim.
 My main area is Minecraft rendering, and I work on the MCprep addon for Blender.
 In addition, I also maintain the Flatpak package for Bforartists.
 Outside of 3D rendering and programming, I play the flute (played for my local high school marching band), do some photography, or read.

 A bit boring, I'm aware.